Sanchez takes charge in Spain as tarnished Rajoy departs

 PRO-EUROPE

-With most other Spanish parties also pro-European in outlook, Sanchez has already committed to respecting a fiscally conservative budget passed by Rajoy.
+The socialists' unlikely leap into office, unexpected just a few days ago for a party that lags the centre-right Ciudadanos and Rajoy's conservative People's Party (PP) in opinion polls, was precipitated by last week's sentencing of dozens of people linked to the PP to decades in jail in a corruption trial.

-The fragmented parliament means he will also find it hard to row back on structural reforms passed by his predecessor, including new labour laws and cuts in healthcare and education.
+Anger with corruption allowed Sanchez to win Friday's no-confidence motion by 180 votes to 169, with one abstention.

-Leftist party Podemos has promised to support Sanchez in parliament, though it seems unlikely to gain major influence over Sanchez, who is keen to win back centrist voters.
+But the fragmented parliament means he will find it hard to row back on structural reforms passed by his predecessor, including new labour laws and cuts in healthcare and education.

-After the vote result was announced, members of Podemos smiled and hugged each other before bursting into a chant of "Yes, we can" - the slogan of their party, a product of the widespread anger at spending cuts imposed by Rajoy's first government at the height of the euro zone crisis.
+The anti-austerity Podemos, a product of widespread anger at spending cuts imposed by Rajoy's first government at the height of the euro zone crisis, has promised to support Sanchez in parliament.

-The outgoing premier conceded defeat prior to the no-confidence vote, congratulating Sanchez and telling deputies in a short, gracious speech: "It has been an honour to have left Spain in a better state than I found it."
+But the hard-left party seems unlikely to gain major influence over Sanchez, who is keen to win back centrist voters.

-The 63-year-old stalwart of the centre-right People's Party (PP) took over the government in 2011 in the middle of a deep recession and presided over a dramatic economic recovery.
+Outgoing premier Rajoy conceded defeat prior to the no-confidence vote, congratulating Sanchez and telling deputies in a short speech: "It has been an honour to have left Spain in a better state than I found it."

-However, his position had become increasingly untenable, undermined by scandals encircling his party as well as a divisive independence drive in the wealthy region of Catalonia, which led Madrid to impose direct rule on the region last autumn.
+The 63-year-old veteran took over the government in 2011 in the middle of a deep recession and presided over a dramatic economic recovery.

-The no-confidence motion was brought by Sanchez after a judge sentenced dozens of people linked to the PP to decades in jail in a long-running corruption trial.
+However, his position had become increasingly untenable, undermined by scandals encircling his party as well as an independence drive in the wealthy region of Catalonia, which led Madrid to impose direct rule on the region last autumn.

 Two Catalan pro-independence parties backed the motion of no-confidence in Rajoy.